GigaOM/go-wafsecurity-test/README.md

 * soft nofile 65536
 * hard nofile 65536
 ```
-Log out and back in
+Log out and back in.

 **Step 2.** We installed Go and Vegeta:
 ```bash
 sudo apt update